 Both have superb build quality, which has become a standard for Beyerdynamic products.

-Neither have a detachable cable, but both have a replaceable headband and ear-cups.
+Neither has a detachable cable, but both have a replaceable headband and ear-cups.

 Both the 770 and 880 suffer from a particularly bright and annoying top end.
 This is kind of a standard for Beyer as well.
 Detailed yes, but also harsh.

 Bass.
-The bass on the 770’s is deep and has impact, while the DT 880’s is more subdued.
-It’s there, but you will hear it rather than feel it.
-The 770’s are more of a bass heads can.
+The bass on the 770s is deep and has an impact, while the DT 880’s is more subdued.
+It’s there, but you will hear it rather than feeling it.
+The 770s are more of a bass head can.